South Carolina Insurance Broker Bond: A Comprehensive Guide

 How Much Does the South Carolina Insurance Broker Bond Cost?

-The South Carolina Insurance Broker bond costs just $100 per year.
+The South Carolina Insurance Broker bond costs either $100 per year or $10 per month.

 Who is Required to Purchase the Bond?

 South Carolina requires resident insurance brokers to purchase a surety bond as a prerequisite to obtaining a professional license.
 To paraphrase South Carolina Statute 38-45-10, an insurance broker is a licensed property and casualty insurance agent that: